prateekpuri01/Serving-Strategy-Predictions-with-Sparse-Data/README.md

 FSP x FSWP <br/>
 SSP x SSWP <br/>

 These are the feature values that will define the player.
-If a player does not have a matchup history with a player in P_active, we use the average values for these quanitites, considering all matches the player in P_active has played against active top-30 players.
+If a player does not have a matchup history with a player in P_active, we use the average values for these quantities, considering all matches the player in P_active has played against active top-30 players.

 Once these features have been computed for every player, store them as rows in a Pandas dataframe.
 Remove feature columns that contain all zeroes - this effectively removes matchup statistics for players in P_active who have not played anyone in P_ML.

 **Step 4**: Split the above data into test and train sets (25/75 split, respectively).
-Initialize a Logistic Regression (LR) classifier, a Random Forest Classifier (RFC), and a K-nearest neighbors (KNN) classifier and perform a grid search for regularization paramter optimization, benchmarked by accuracy scores.
+Initialize a Logistic Regression (LR) classifier, a Random Forest Classifier (RFC), and a K-nearest neighbors (KNN) classifier and perform a grid search for regularization parameter optimization, benchmarked by accuracy scores.
 During the grid search use a cv parameter of 3.

 **Step 5**: Train the model on the training data using optimized parameters and then generate an accuracy score for the test data (which has been shielded from model up until this point). <br/>